buren/honey_format/README.md

 __Errors__

-> When you need that some extra safety.
+> When you need to be extra safe.

 If you want to there are some errors you can rescue
 ```ruby